jarzynskila/hashicorp-assignment/assignment.md

 `git pull` does the following:

-1. Runs `git fetch` to get the changes into your local branch without merging.
+1. Runs `git fetch` to get changes into your local branch without merging them.
 2. Runs `git merge` to update your local branch.

 If you want to review the changes before merging them, you can run `git fetch` instead of `git pull`.
 Once you review the changes, run `git merge`.